-During yesterday afternoon’s walk with Kiitos, we passed by Senhora Carvalho’s house, as we often do.
+During yesterday afternoon’s walk with Kiitos, we passed by the home of a neighbor I now call Senhora Lost-In-Translation.
 Her large house is always well taken care of but she has a special knack for flowers, which pour joyfully and colorfully from the low cement wall that separates her driveway from her house.

 That was a year and a half ago, and although I’ve seen her dozens of times since, I had long since given up any expectation this would happen.